caralmira/tugas-2/mywatchlist/README.md

     },
     .....]
     ```
-7. Memasukkan data tersebut ke dalam database Django lokal
+7. Inputting the movies data into the local Django database
-8. Membuat 3 fungsi yang menerima parameter `request` masing-masing untuk HTML, JSON, dan XML di file `views.py`
+8. Create three functions in the `views.py` file that accept `request` parameters for HTML, JSON, and XML features.
+9. Create routing in the `urls.py` file and include XML, HTML, and JSON paths.
+10. Deploy to Heroku followd by `add`,`commit`, dan `push` to Github

 ###  📱(4) Screenshot Postman 📱